jafudi/flexpair-website/index.md

+The success of data-driven projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.

+With more and more companies transitioning into a hybrid work model, we asked ourselves the question: How can we make those frequent handovers more consistent and a truly hands-on experience?

+# Value Proposition

 Flexpair is a cloud environment for shoulder-to-shoulder-like remote collaboration of STEM professionals.
 And it has all the features that this target group values most, like

 - **r**eproducibility